MicrosoftDocs/azure-docs/articles/azure-functions/set-runtime-version.md

 Similarly, the function app restarts after the change is made to the site config.

 > [!NOTE]
 > Note that setting `LinuxFxVersion` to image url directly for consumption apps will opt them out of placeholders and other cold start optimizations.
-So apps should only be pinned to an older host version in case of a regression in the latest functions host version.

 ## Next steps